RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 7.md

 Trouble had always been short...right?
 Except when she was a child.

 "What?"
-Was all Brun could ask in response.
+Was all Princess could ask in response.

 "Cause our record for Brunhilde Brown has her listed as six foot two...which..."
 They paused dramatically and looked up at Brun.
 "Is about as big as you appear to be."